Welcome to Retreat of Atlanta

 Medication Therapy

-Several medications can be used to treat alcohol addiction, ease withdrawal symptoms, and help patients to maintain long-term sobriety.
+Physicians use several medications to treat alcohol addiction, ease withdrawal symptoms, and help patients to maintain long-term sobriety.

 Naltrexone

-Naltrexone blocks the feel-good effect that alcohol has on the brain making the person feel less inclined to drink.
-Naltrexone is available in an oral or injection form.
+Naltrexone blocks the feel-good effect that alcohol has on the brain, making the person feel less inclined to drink.
+This drug is available in an oral or injection form.

 This drug works by making a person feel sick when they drink alcohol.
-This is because when it is combined with alcohol it can cause nausea, vomiting, and headaches.
+This is because, when combined with alcohol, it can cause nausea, vomiting, and headaches.
 Unfortunately, the side effects of this drug can be extremely dangerous, and it does not work to address the core issues of alcoholism.

 Acamprosate